York (federal electoral district)

 York was a federal electoral district in New Brunswick, Canada, that was represented in the House of Commons of Canada from 1867 to 1917.

-It was created as part of the British North America Act of 1867.
+It was created as part of the British North America Act 1867.
 It consisted of the County of York.
 It was abolished in 1914 when it was merged into York—Sunbury riding.

 Members of Parliament

-This riding elected the following Members of Parliament:
+This riding elected the following members of Parliament: